suyog-2001/JsonPowerDB_Form/README.md

 <h4>Benifites of JsonPowerDB</h4>
 <p>1.
 JsonPowerDB is a Deeloper Friendly API srvices.<br>
-   2. JsonPowerDB is Light Weight, High Performance, Simple to use.
+   2. JsonPowerDB is Light Weight, High Performance.<br>
+   3. JsonPowerDB is Simple To use.<br>
+   4. JsonPowerDB is Human Readable.<br>
+   5. JsonPowerDB is Easy and fast to develop database applications without using any server side programming.
 </p>